meraj-music/FieldOps/README.md

 Secure Authentication: A robust login system to protect application data.

-This project is built with a modern, containerized architecture-
+This project is built with a modern, containerized architecture—

 Frontend: React 18 (with Hooks), React Router for navigation, Standard CSS3 for styling